Jumperr-labs/jumper-nrf52-examples/README.md

 ## License

 Licensed in accordance to the original Nordic nRF5 SDK licenses.
-See license files in the repo.
+See license files in the repo .